JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 section, where we create a continuation object.
 The object overrides `resumeWith` with the same signature.

-Adding the `continuation` parameter to suspend lambdas and functions is known as Continuation-Passing Style, the style actively used in lisps.
+Adding the `continuation` parameter to suspend lambdas and functions is known as Continuation-Passing Style, the style actively used in lisps such as Scheme.
 For example, if a function returns a value in a continuation-passing style in Scheme, it passes the value to the continuation parameter.
 So, a function accepts the continuation parameter, and the caller passes the continuation by calling `call/cc` intrinsic.
 The same happens in Kotlin with passing return value to caller's continuation's `resumeWith`.
 However, unlike Scheme, Kotlin does not use something like `call/cc`.
 Every coroutine already has a continuation.
 The caller passes it to the callee as an argument.
 Since the coroutine